Screener writing is not an innate skill.

 Using this guide, you will have a clear idea of how to screen the right testers for your study.
 We hope this helps you find the right testers for your study and create loved products.

-Screener Questions Database Coming Soon!
++ a Screener Questions Database

-To go even further, we are working on a database of ready-to-use questions for your screener following the best practices we have just presented you in this guide.
+The guide features a database of ready-to-use questions for your screener following the best practices we have just presented you in this guide.